darioncassel/sok-differential-testing/index.md

 - *Symbolic model-checking*
 - *Bounded model-checking*

-Next, the *exceptional element* and *test oracle* shall be categorized.
+Next, the *exceptional element*, *test oracle*, and *specification* shall be categorized.
 The exceptional element can be portrayed either as:
 - An *execution trace*
-- A *execeptional input*
+- An *execeptional input*

 The *test oracle* can be:
 - A *reference implementation*
 - A *specification*

+The *specification* is either:
+- *Manually determined*
+- *Automatically generated*

 Also in consideration are the *test scope* and the *exit criteria*.
 The test scope can be either
 - *Component testing*